-It is the expectation of the Doctor of Physical Therapy Program that physical therapy students must be able to perform, with or without reasonable accommodations, each of the expected essential functions in order to full participate in and complete the graduation requirements for a Doctor of Physical Therapy degree.
-Reasonable accommodations for qualified students with documented disabilities will be provided if necessary for these students to meet minimum abilities.
-Whether or not the requested accommodation is reasonable will be determined on an individual basis in consultation with Student Support Services at Briar Cliff University.
+It is the expectation of the Doctor of Physical Therapy Program that physical therapy students must be able to perform, with or without reasonable accommodations, each of the expected essential functions to full participate in and complete the graduation requirements for a Doctor of Physical Therapy degree.
+Reasonable accommodation for qualified students with documented disabilities will be provided if necessary for these students to meet minimum abilities.
+Whether the requested accommodation is reasonable will be determined individually in consultation with Student Support Services at Briar Cliff University.